 How does it work?

-- Enables postal operators to increase parcel volumes
+- Enables postal operators to increase sales and attract new customers

-- Allows e-retailers to respond to customer needs
+- Allows e-retailers to respond to consumer needs

 - Provides cross-border customers with the same service that they receive domestically